magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLPermissions/UnityEngine.XR.MagicLeap.MLPermissions.NativeBindings.md

 ---
 title: NativeBindings
-summary: permissions nativebindings are only used when running in the editor with magic leap app simulator.
+summary: permissions nativebindings are only used when running in the editor with magic leap app simulator

 ---